bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 Yes, you're including unescaped content, but it's a link that you generated, so you know it's safe.

 You can handle custom CSS in the same way.
-Rather than let your users specific the color directly, give them some limited choices, and set the choices based on their input.
+Rather than let your users specify the color directly, give them some limited choices, and set the choices based on their input.

 ```css
 {% if user.favorite_color === 'red' %}